electron/electron/docs/api/browser-window.md

       contain the layout of the document—without requiring scrolling.
 Enabling this will cause the `preferred-size-changed` event to be emitted on the `WebContents` when the preferred size changes.
 Default is `false`.
+    * `disableAllowsVibrancy` boolean (optional)  _macOS_ - Whether to allow to render the webcontents content with a vibrancy effect.
+It is needed for showing native popovers with an already vibrant background.
   * `titleBarOverlay` Object | Boolean (optional) -  When using a frameless window in conjunction with `win.setWindowButtonVisibility(true)` on macOS or using a `titleBarStyle` so that the standard window controls ("traffic lights" on macOS) are visible, this property enables the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
 Specifying `true` will result in an overlay with default system colors.
 Default is `false`.
     * `color` String (optional) _Windows_ - The CSS color of the Window Controls Overlay when enabled.
 Default is the system color.
     * `symbolColor` String (optional) _Windows_ - The CSS color of the symbols on the Window Controls Overlay when enabled.
 Default is the system color.